-- In the case of a serious adverse event that was initially considered to be non-fatal or non-life threatening but which turns out to be fatal or life-threatening, it should be reported within 24 hours after the PI became aware of the event being fatal or life-threatening. - Follow-up reports of serious adverse events should be submitted until the resolution of the event and the recovery of the study participant. - For local non-serious adverse events, Line Listing should be submitted along with the progress follow-up report. - 6 Months Line listing of global SUSARs should be reported as long the clinical medical research is authorized in Egypt even if it is not started yet. - The annual Development Safety Update Report (DSUR) should be submitted. - N.B: Other safety issues also qualify for expedited reporting where they might materially alter the current benefit-risk assessment of an investigational medicinal product or that would be sufficient to consider changes in the investigational medicinal products administration or in the overall conduct of the trial, for instance:

-a) New events related to the conduct of the trial or the development of the investigational medicinal products and likely to affect the safety of the subjects, such as:

-- A serious adverse event which could be associated with the trial procedures and which could modify the conduct of the trial, b) Recommendations of the Data Monitoring Committee, if any, where relevant for the safety of the subjects, c) Post-study SUSARs that occur after the patient has completed a clinical trial if reported to the investigator by the subject.
+- In the case of a serious adverse event that was initially considered to be non-fatal or non-life threatening but which turns out to be fatal or life-threatening, it should be reported within 24 hours after the PI became aware of the event being fatal or life-threatening. - Follow-up reports of serious adverse events should be submitted until the resolution of the event and the recovery of the study participant. - For local non-serious adverse events, Line Listing should be submitted along with the progress follow-up report. - 6 Months Line listing of global SUSARs should be reported as long the clinical medical research is authorized in Egypt even if it is not started yet. - The annual Development Safety Update Report (DSUR) should be submitted. - N.B: Other safety issues also qualify for expedited reporting where they might materially alter the current benefit-risk assessment of an investigational medicinal product or that would be sufficient to consider changes in the investigational medicinal products administration or in the overall conduct of the trial, for instance: - a) New events related to the conduct of the trial or the development of the investigational medicinal products and likely to affect the safety of the subjects, such as: - A serious adverse event which could be associated with the trial procedures and which could modify the conduct of the trial, - A major safety finding from a newly completed animal study (such as carcinogenicity) - Any anticipated end or temporally halt of a trial for safety reasons and conducted with the same investigational medicinal products in another country by the same sponsor, this should be notified within 7 days. - b) Recommendations of the Data Monitoring Committee, if any, where relevant for the safety of the subjects, - c) Post-study SUSARs that occur after the patient has completed a clinical trial if reported to the investigator by the subject.